 To turn off your iPhone, press and hold the power button on the right side of your iPhone until slide to power off appears near the top of the display.
-If you have an iPhone X, press and hold the side button and either one of the volume buttons instead.
+If you have an iPhone with Face ID, press and hold the side button and either volume button instead.

 Then, swipe the power icon from left to right across the words slide to power off — this will turn your iPhone off.

-Wait a few seconds, then press and hold the power button (iPhone 8 and earlier) or the side button (iPhone X) until the Apple logo appears on the center of the display.
+Wait a few seconds, then press and hold the power button (iPhones without Face ID) or the side button (iPhones with Face ID) until the Apple logo appears on the center of the display.